 Conservative estimates place unemployment at 50% in the Nairobi slums.
 As a result, many children are not in school because parents simply cannot afford the school fees.
 Porridge and Rice sponsors children whose parents cannot afford school fees to ensure that they stay in school.

-The money raised by the Tilnar Cycle Challenge will enable Porridge and Rice to continue to support the 1050 children at 3 schools that it currently supports.
-It will also enable the charity to expand its support to some of the 50 schools on its waiting list.
-Porridge and Rice is run entirely by volunteers who not only do not receive a salary but cover the cost of all their own expenses including when they travel to Kenya, so over 98% of all money it raises goes to the people in need.
+The money raised by the Tilnar Cycle Challenge will enable Porridge and Rice to continue to support the 2000 children at 5 schools that it currently supports.
+It will also enable the charity to expand its support to some of the 100 schools on its waiting list.
+Porridge and Rice is run entirely by volunteers who not only do not receive a salary but cover the cost of all their own expenses including when they travel to Kenya, so over 98% of all money it raises goes to people in need.

 Join the challenge and have a wonderful day while doing something worthwhile for people in need.